 In addition to prolonging my nation’s dependence on privilege, upon my return I shall neither commence nor complete any of the goals listed in my application documents:

 Building and running a community-run school or library—whichever one impresses you the most (I noticed, for example, your parent organisation—the Colonial Development Fund (CDF)—has stopped funding libraries completely; nonetheless, I leave the option to not open a library for your consideration in case one of your honourable members harbours a soft spot for a project that will never come to pass).

 Establishing an independent, robust, and well-funded arts foundation that nurtures and protects my nation’s artistic and cultural output.
-I am a firm believer in traveling to the heart of the Empire to see the best of my country’s art (which would not have been so exquisitely preserved and used to generate vast sums of revenue, garner artistic acclaim, and curate skewed historical perspectives had such artefacts remained in the native hands which made it).
+I am a firm believer in traveling to the heart of the Empire to see the best of my country’s art (which would not have been so exquisitely preserved and used to generate vast sums of revenue, garner artistic acclaim, and curate skewed historical perspectives had such artifacts remained in the native hands that made them).

 Founding an equitable, fair-trade farming cooperative.
 I favour the feudal approach coupled with the most unsustainable, profit-maximising tenets modern capitalism has to offer.

 Creating a sustainable conservation initiative which restores land to local communities, the original and best custodians of the land.
 Should my application be successful, I will extend an invitation to all members of the Consideration Committee to come and hunt big game on the farm my nation’s government shall expropriate for my soon-to-fail venture.